WHAT IS MUSIC?

 Assessment is through a combination of examinations and practical coursework, along with an assessed final recital.

 WHO IS THE COURSE SUITABLE FOR?

 If you have a passion for performance, or if your interests lie more in writing music or analysing pieces or songs then this is the course for you.
-A significant proportion of students choose Music as something they enjoy, furthering both their hobbies and academic study in lesson time.

 WHAT CAN I DO WITH AN A-LEVEL IN MUSIC?